HabitatMap/HabitatMap/pages/privacy_policy.md

   <h2 class="heading heading--medium">Categories of Personal Data</h2>

-  <h3 class="heading heading--small">1.
+  <h3 class="heading heading--small p--body">1.
 Data Obtained Directly from Users of the AirCasting App</h3>
   <p>HabitatMap controls the personal data that you provide when using the AirCasting mobile app, including the following types of data:</p>
   <ul class="list list--unordered">
     <li>E-mail address;</li>